 But there are a ton of hotels in Oxford and it can be overwhelming to know which is right for you.
 Which is exactly why I wrote this guide for where to stay in Oxford.

 This article was written for travellers, by travellers.
-It lists the best places to stay in Oxford and organizes them not only by neighbourhood but based on your travel interests and needs.
+It lists the best places to stay in Oxford and organizes them not only by neighborhood but based on your travel interests and needs.

-So no matter what you’re looking to do, you’ll be able to find the neighbourhood AND accommodation of your dreams.
+So no matter what you’re looking to do, you’ll be able to find the neighborhood AND accommodation of your dreams.

 Whether you’re looking to party, delve deep into history, or marvel at the architecture – you’ve come to the right place.